-Specifically, we reviewed for each deal a wide array of securities filings: the proxy statements filed with the Securities Exchange Commission (“SEC”) in connection with the shareholder vote on such transactions and the acquisition agreements attached to these proxy statements; the special reports (Form 8-K) and press releases filed by the parties at various points between the announcement and the closing of each deal; and the annual reports (Form 10-K) filed by the targets during the two years preceding the announcement of the deal.
-In addition, we also collected and analyzed media articles about each deal from both national and local media outlets.
-Our detailed review of these materials enabled us to examine the bargaining process leading to the deal and the detailed terms of the deal with respect to the interests of shareholders, corporate leaders, and stakeholders, and to identify risks that the deals were perceived to pose for stakeholders at the time of the announcement.
+Specifically, we reviewed a wide array of securities filings for each deal: the proxy statements filed with the Securities Exchange Commission (“SEC”) in connection with the shareholder vote on such transactions and the acquisition agreements attached to these proxy statements; the special reports (Form 8-K) and press releases filed by the parties at various points between the announcement and the closing of each deal; and the annual reports (Form 10-K) filed by the targets during the two years preceding the announcement of the deal.
+In addition, we also collected and analyzed media articles about each deal from national and local media outlets.
+Our detailed review of these materials enabled us to examine the bargaining process leading to the deal and its detailed terms with respect to the interests of shareholders, corporate leaders, and stakeholders, and to identify risks that the deals were perceived to pose for stakeholders at the time of the announcement.

-Finally, we augmented our data with additional data form commercially available datasets.
-In particular, we collected from FactSet data on the characteristics of the parties, the deal, and the deal-protection provisions adopted by the parties.
+Finally, we augmented our data with additional data from commercially available datasets.
+In particular, we collected data on the characteristics of the parties, the deal, and the deal protection provisions adopted by the parties from FactSet.

 Deals, Buyers, and Targets